flowkey/meteor-css3d/README.md

 ## Usage

-This package is not really supported yet and is mostly for internal use.
-Feature requests are welcome, but keep in mind that this is supposed to be LEAN.
-I will not be introducing any animation features.
-It is merely a thin abstraction layer to simplify dealing with the matrix.
+This package is not really documented yet and is mostly for internal use.
+Feature requests are welcome (but pull requests will more likely be acted upon) - keep in mind that this is supposed to be LEAN.
+I will not be introducing any animation features, for example.
+It is merely a thin-as-possible abstraction layer to simplify dealing with the transform matrix.

+Most of the functions only work for the X-Axis, because that's all we've needed so far.
+There are some exceptions to this, see `.setTranslate(x, y)` and `.setScale(x,y)`, under __API__ below.

 ```
 let myElement3d = css3d('.myelement');